Synchronization with Atomics in C++20

 }

-When you study the workflow, you recognize, that the synchronization is reduced to its essential parts: prom.set_value() (1) and fut.wait() (2).
-There is neither a need to use locks or mutexes, nor is there a need to use a predicate to protect against spurious or lost wakeups.
-I skip the screen-shot to this run because it is essentially the same such in the case of the previous run with condition variables.
+When you study the workflow, you recognize that the synchronization is reduced to its essential parts: prom.set_value() (1) and fut.wait() (2).
+There is neither a need to use locks or mutexes nor is there a need to use a predicate to protect against spurious or lost wakeups.
+I skip the screenshot to this run because it is essentially the same, such as in the case of the previous run with condition variables.

-There is only one downside to using promises and futures: they can only be used once.
-Here are my previous posts to promises and futures, often just called tasks.
+One downside to using promises and futures is that they can only be used once.
+Here are my previous posts on promises and futures, often called tasks.

-If you want to communicate more than once, you have to use condition variables or atomics.
+If you want to communicate more than once, use condition variables or atomics.

 std::atomic_flag

 std::atomic_flag in C++11 has a simple interface.
-Its member function clear enables you to set its value to false, with test_and_set to true.
+Its member function clear lets you set its value to false, with test_and_set to true.
 In case you use test_and_set you get the old value back.
-ATOMIC_FLAG_INIT enables it to initialize the std::atomic_flag to false. std::atomic_flag has two very interesting properties.
+ATOMIC_FLAG_INIT enables it to initialize the std::atomic_flag to false. std::atomic_flag has two exciting properties.

 std::atomic_flag is